How Motorhead Set a New Standard With ‘Ace of Spades’

-Hardly a one-man show, guitarist "Fast" Eddie Clarke and drummer Phil "Philthy Animal" Taylor made up the Motorhead lineup which gave the world these initial albums.
+Hardly a one-man show, guitarist "Fast" Eddie Clarke and drummer Phil "Philthy Animal" Taylor made up the Motorhead lineup that gave the world these early LPs.
 The way that trio played together was truly incredible, and though Lemmy and Motorhead have long since carried on, this lineup still holds a special place in the band's history.

 Ace of Spades is a big reason why.
 Clarke's playing is dynamic and stylish.
 It's not easy to arrive at a signature approach, but he was able to do so here – as was Taylor, whose own style would go on to influence countless drummers over the years.
 They come barreling out on initial songs like "Love Me Like A Reptile" and "Shoot You in the Back," and it's clear these boys mean business.